zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture200.9.png)

-- Ensure that you are still on the **Cloud Account** dashboard, and not the Traditional Account Dashboard, by checking the account dropdown at the top of the page as previously described.
+- Ensure that you are still on the **Standard Cloud Account** dashboard, and not the Traditional Account Dashboard by checking the account drop-down at the top of the page as previously described.

 - From the Dashboard, **Right Click** on **Application Container**, and select **Open Link in New Tab**.
-Opening the Application Container this was will leave the Dashboard loaded.

     ![](images/studentguide/Picture200.10.png)

 - View the Tab just opened, and save the **Data Region** in your notes.
 In this example, the data Region is US Commercial 2.
-You now have all the information used during the remainder of this workshop.
+You now have the important user and connection information that will be used during the remainder of this workshop.
 You can now close this browser tab, and return to the main Dashboard.

     ![](images/studentguide/Picture200.11.png)